-- 1. Contacting Persons for Final Screening and Interview.
-When an Applicant Household comes close to the top of the Waiting List, but no sooner than six months prior to an anticipated vacancy in an appropriately sized housing unit, Management will commence the final screening and interview process according to the following procedures: - a.
+- Contacting Persons for Final Screening and Interview.
+When an Applicant Household comes close to the top of the Waiting List, but no sooner than six (6) months prior to an anticipated vacancy in an appropriately sized housing unit, Management will commence the final screening and interview process according to the following procedures: - a.
 Each Applicant Household is responsible for keeping Management informed of any changes of address and/or telephone number. - b.
-If after two documented efforts an Applicant Household cannot be reached, a certified letter will be sent to the last known address stating the date and time for a interview.

-- c.
-If Management does not receive a response to the certified letter within ten (10) business days after the date the letter was mailed, or if the letter is returned because the US Postal Service was unable to deliver it, the applicant's Pre-Application Form will be placed in the inactive file, and Management will notify the Applicant Household that it has been removed from the Waiting List. - d.
-If Management successfully contacts the Applicant Household and schedules an interview, but the Applicant Household fails to attend, one (1) attempt will be made to contact the household by telephone. - (i) If the Applicant Household responds, another appointment will be scheduled. - (ii) However, if there is no response within three days, or if the household again fails to attend the interview, the Pre-Application Form will be placed in the inactive file and Management will notify the Applicant Household that it has been removed from the Waiting List. - 2.
-Verification Process.
-As applicants approach the top of the waiting list, they will be contacted by Management and asked to come in for an interview to complete their applicant files.
-Applicants who fail to attend their scheduled interview or who cannot be contacted to schedule an interview will have their applications withdrawn, subject to reasonable accommodations for people with disabilities. - a.
-The following items will be verified to determine qualification for admission the Development: - (i) Family composition and type (Elderly/ Near-Elderly/Disabled/non-elderly); - (ii) Annual Income; - (iii) Assets and Asset Income; - (iv) Deductions from Income; - (v) Preferences;
+If after two documented efforts an Applicant Household cannot be reached the applicant's name will be removed from the Waiting List. - c.
+If Management successfully contacts the Applicant Household and schedules an interview, but the Applicant Household fails to attend, one (1) attempt will be made to contact the household by telephone and/or in writing. - (i) If the Applicant Household responds, another appointment will be scheduled. - (ii) However, if there is no response within three days, or if the household again fails to attend the interview, the Pre-Application Form will be placed in the inactive file and Management will notify the Applicant Household that it has been removed from the Waiting List.

+2. Verification Process.

+- a.
+The following items will be verified to determine qualification for admission the Development (verification documents are described in section IX Conditions for Continued Occupancy):

+- (i) Family composition and type (Elderly/Near-Elderly/Disabled/ /non-elderly);

+- (ii) Annual Income;

+- (iii) Assets and Asset Income;

+- (iv) Deductions from Income;